virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 <center>![settingCustom](/img/SettingsCustom.jpg)</center>

-##Success Text Customization
+## Success Text Customization

-It is possible to customize (in confines of a manifest) the *success* text, which is displayed upon successful application installation either at the dashboard or via email notification.
+It is possible to customize the *success* text that is displayed upon successful installation either at the dashboard, or via email notification.

-- Setting a relative to `baseUrl` link, which points path to the <b>*README.md*</b> file for its content to be displayed within the *success* response.
+- Setting relative to the *baseUrl* link that points path to the <b>*README.md*</b> file for its content to be displayed within the *success* response.
 ``` json
 {
     "type" : "update",